SBOSE550/ai-website-scraper-Powered-by-Google_gemini/README.md

 - **Anyone:** This tool makes web data extraction and insight generation simple and accessible.

 ## Final Note
-This project is a beginner’s foray into integrating advanced AI (LLM API) with web scraping.
+This project is a beginner’s foray into integrating advanced AI (Gemani API) with web scraping.
 I hope it serves as a practical tool for those needing fast and efficient data extraction from the web.